Just Shadows: An Urban Blues Poem & Song | Daniel Olivero González

 A shadow among shadows.
 A soul in torment?
 A sleepwalker on autopilot?
 Walking through empty streets at night can be an antidote to loneliness and hopelessness.
 Is it true?
-Pablo González-O'Neal sings a blues about these grim matters: "Just Shadows."
+Pablo González-O'Neil sings a deep blues about these grim matters: "Just Shadows."

 Just Shadows